Chapter 1: What is STxT?

 I think the problem has always been that we try to solve the general case, which complicates everything a lot.
 But it has also been approached incorrectly, always considering the syntactic point of view, seeking a technical approach, never a semantic one.

-With @STxT@ We Resolve Semantics and Syntax Simultaneously,
+With STxT We Resolve Semantics and Syntax Simultaneously,

 In an Elegant and Beautiful Way.